pure-data/pddp/md-reference/drawnumber.md

 ---
 title: drawnumber
-description: draw numbers, symbols or texts for data structures
+description: draw numbers, symbols or texts for Data Structures.
 categories:
 - object
 see_also: